 - Privacy Shield: Privacy assurance certification

-The ArcGIS platform is frequently implemented in different enterprise geospatial deployment patterns to align with many security standards.
+ArcGIS is frequently implemented in different enterprise geospatial deployment patterns to align with many security standards.
 This is accomplished with either hybrid or on-premises deployments that can be supplemented with 3rd party security components.
 Esri is working on documenting and validating best practice guidance to facilitate alignment with security requirements, such as:

 - CJIS: Law Enforcement